A year end PRPP update

 On Nov.
 17 the House of Commons introduced the much-anticipated Bill C-25 Pooled Registered Pension Plans (PRPP) Act.
 This update was provided by Great-West Life in their efforts to support the PRPP initiative.

 Great-West Life welcomes the introduction of the PRPP.
-We support the federal government’s commitment to address the meaningful retirement concerns of millions of working Canadians by ensuring they have access to workplace retirement savings plans.
+We support the federal government’s commitment to addressing the meaningful retirement concerns of millions of working Canadians by ensuring they have access to workplace retirement savings plans.
 We’re hopeful that the PRPP will turn out to be a useful vehicle to help employees of smaller employers gain access to this important benefit.

 We’ve been actively involved in the retirement savings reform debate.
 Our focus has been to introduce relevant facts and research regarding the current state of the retirement system in Canada into the discussion, along with suggestions on how to address the primary concerns about the adequacy of Canadians’ retirement savings.
 We will continue to be involved.